metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_setup_the_metasfresh_stack_using_Docker.md

  `git clone https://github.com/metasfresh/metasfresh-docker.git`

-1. Replace "MYDOCKERHOST:PORT" with an externally available hostname of Dockerhost
+1. Uncomment and replace "http://example.com:8080" with an externally available hostname and port of the Dockerhost

- `vi ./metasfresh-docker/webui/sources/configs/config.js`
+ `vi ./metasfresh-docker/docker-compose.yml`

  > Hint: PORT is only necessary if 80 is not used.